CLI Reference

 scd accept <finding-id> --tag <text> | Optional tag, e.g. false_positive, out_of_scope |

-scd ignore <finding-id> --reason <text> | Ignore a finding |
+scd ignore <finding-id> --reason <text> | Ignore a finding (also accepts --tag and --review-in) |

 scd sync | Pull approved/rejected exceptions from scd-server (Premium) |